 - A copy of the divorce decree or annulment document that ended your marriage.
 (If not available, include evidence that the divorce proceedings have started.)

 - Evidence of a “good faith” marriage.
 See 33 Great Documents for Proving a Bona Fide Marriage on an I-751 Petition

 - Evidence regarding the circumstances surrounding the end of your marriage (see below)

 A personal statement and evidence describing the circumstances of your divorce or pending divorce can also be helpful for the I-751 hardship waiver.

 - No-Fault Divorce: If your divorce was due to irreconcilable differences or a mutual decision to terminate the marriage, you can explain that the divorce was a no-fault action and the differences that led to the end of your marriage.
 Examples of irreconcilable differences can include: disagreements about whether to have children, where to live, or anything else that is relevant.
 If you attempted to save the marriage through marriage counseling, you can include records (e.g. invoices) or proof that you attempted to get counseling.

 - Divorce by Fault of Ex-Spouse: In some cases a divorce is forced by actions of a spouse.
 The divorce may be the result of the spouse’s actions such as adultery, abandonment, impotency, or imprisonment.
 In these cases, you can submit a copy of the divorce or annulment petition that alleged those fault grounds or other evidence that supports the claims.

 Any statement made that suggests you were “at fault” in the divorce can have a negative effect on your case.
 If you believe the divorce was the result on your actions (e.g. adultery, abandonment, etc.), it’s even more important to seek advice from an experienced immigration attorney.

 When filing Form I-751 jointly with a spouse, the petition must be filed within the 90-day period before the conditional resident’s green card expires.
-When filing with a hardship waiver, the petition can be filed any time after conditional resident status is granted and before the conditional resident is removed.
+When filing with a hardship waiver after divorce, the petition can be filed any time after conditional resident status is granted and before the conditional resident is removed.

 Hardship Waiver When the Divorce is not Final